 Recently, I shared 7 questions every leader should use often.
-It opened some good discussion around the post.
-It also made me think there was a similar set of 7 phrases leaders should consider using frequently.
+It also made me think there was a similar set of phrases leaders should consider using frequently.
 These are not questions, but statements.

 One of the goals of a leader should be to encourage, strengthen and challenge a team to continually improve.
 Almost as a cheerleader rousing the crowd at a game, the leader uses his or her influence to bring out the best in others.

-Here are 7 phrases leaders should memorize and use often:
+Here are 7 statements leaders should memorize and use often:

 I believe in you.

 Don’t say it if you don’t mean it.
 That’s not helpful.
 But, hopefully as a leader you are surrounding yourself with people in which you do believe.
 Tell them.
 Everyone needs to know this, but in my experience, this is even more important the newer the person is on the team.

 You are an asset to this team.

 Let them know they make a difference.
 One of the best ways to do this is by bragging on people when they do something well in front of the rest of the team.
 Even the most introverted person enjoys this kind of recognition.

 If you are an empowering leader — and you should be — then people are stepping out on their own, taking risks for the benefit of the organization.
 They need to know you support them — even when mistakes are made.

 If they did — tell them.
 Never miss an opportunity to give post-project encouragement.
 Celebrating wins encourages the team and more wins.